Taylor Walls Player Props: Rays vs. Royals

 Taylor Walls At The Plate

-- Walls has nine doubles, two triples, seven home runs and 30 walks while batting .206.
+- Walls has 10 doubles, two triples, seven home runs and 30 walks while batting .212.

-- In 50.8% of his 59 games this season, Walls has picked up at least one hit.
-He's also had five multi-hit games.
+- Walls has picked up a hit in 51.7% of his 60 games this year, with at least two hits in 10.0% of those games.

-- He has hit a home run in six games this season (10.2%), homering in 3.1% of his plate appearances.
+- He has hit a home run in six games this year (10.0%), homering in 3.1% of his chances at the plate.

-- Walls has driven home a run in 16 games this year (27.1%), including more than one RBI in 5.1% of his games and producing three or more of his team's runs on two occasions..
+- Walls has driven home a run in 17 games this season (28.3%), including more than one RBI in 6.7% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.